IonicaBizau/node-ctrl-c/README.md

 # ctrl-c
-Ignore or not the Ctrl + C press in a NodeJS process.
+Ignore or not the CTRL + C keypress in a NodeJS process.

 ## Installation